alexandreLamarre/dlock/README.md

 ### Exclusive Locks (EX)

-**Liveliness A** : A lock is always eventually released when the process holding it crashes or exits unexpectedly.
+- **Liveliness A** : A lock is always eventually released when the process holding it crashes or exits unexpectedly.

-**Liveliness B** : A lock is always eventually released when its backend store is unavailable.
+- **Liveliness B** : A lock is always eventually released when its backend store is unavailable.

-**Atomicity A** : No two processes or threads can hold the same lock at the same time.
+- **Atomicity A** : No two processes or threads can hold the same lock at the same time.

-**Atomicity B** : Any call to unlock will always eventually release the lock
+-**Atomicity B** : Any call to unlock will always eventually release the lock

 ## References